View Current

 (14) All University-managed communication channels must comply with the University's Brand Guidelines.

-(16) The use of a channel (including social media) to harass, vilify, bully or discriminate against another person is strictly prohibited and constitutes a breach of the Code of Conduct or Staff Code of Conduct.
+(16) The use of a channel (including social media) to harass, vilify, bully or discriminate against another person is strictly prohibited and constitutes a breach of the Student Code of Conduct or Staff Code of Conduct.

 (17) Staff wishing to share third party user-generated content from any public platform on a University-managed channel, with the intent to promote the University, must obtain consent in writing from the content owner, before use.